lehner/gpt/README.setup.md

-# How to use gpt with a pythonic setup or via cmake
+# GPT Setup Instructions

 ## Prerequisites

 All the methods listed below rely on:

-* Specified Grid installation (--with-grid) has to be built with the `-fPIC` flag
+* Specified Grid installation (--with-grid) has to be built with the `-fPIC` flag.
+GPT is developed with the feature/gpt branch of https://github.com/lehner/Grid.
 * a `python3-config` or a python3 installation that
   autotools can find